exoplatform/exoplatform.github.io/docs/administration/database.md

 - **JCR**: For Java Content Repository service.
 - **JPA**: To store entities mapped by Hibernate.

-Create 3 databases, one for IDM, one for JCR and one for JPA, or you can use the same database for all pf them.
-Leave the databases empty, the tables will be created automatically in Platform first startup.
+Create 3 databases, one for IDM, one for JCR and one for JPA, or you can use the same database for all of them.
+Leave the databases empty, the tables will be created automatically on Platform first startup.

 - If you do not need to support specific characters, it is recommended to use the character set `latin1` and the collation    `latin1_general_cs` (as eXo JCR is case sensitive).
 For example, in MySQL: